rohit0718/tp/docs/UserGuide.md

 | `d LLLL yyyy`  | `2 february 1999`  |
 | `d LLL yyyy`   | `2 feb 1999`       |

-Refer to the table below for clarification of the symbols used.
+- Refer to the table below for clarification of the symbols used:

 | Symbol | Meaning                                 |
 | ------ | --------------------------------------- |